Camille Cash, M.D.

 How Much Does Breast Augmentation Cost?

 You can expect breast augmentation to cost from $6,000 to $8,000, depending on your choice of implants.
 The price will increase if you choose to combine breast augmentation with another procedure such as a breast lift.
-While it makes sense to consider cost, when choosing a surgeon make sure you consider credentials and experience above all.
+While it makes sense to consider cost, when choosing a surgeon, make sure that above all you consider the surgeon’s credentials and experience.

 Breast Augmentation Surgery & Recovery